General Configurations#

 It is mandatory to specify a bot name in the bot configuration file.

-It is optional to specify a bot version as part of the bot configuration file.
 The bot name and version combination must be unique and will be used uniquely to identify your bot, when multiple bots are deployed together.
+Bot name with the version should look like {bot_name}_v{bot_version}.
+For example:

 bot: llm_bot

-Configuring the NLP and Plugin Server Endpoints
+Configuring the NLP and Plugin Server Endpoints#

 These configurations can be specified under the configs field in the bot_config.yaml file.
 The available configurations are listed below.
 All of them have a default value, and get utilized by default unless specified otherwise.